OpenBB-finance/OpenBB/website/content/sdk/guides/intros/stocks/fundamental-analysis.md

 title: Fundamental Analysis
 ---

 The FA module provides programmatic access to the commands from within the OpenBB Terminal.
-To get the most out of these functions, we recommend obtaining free API keys from:
+To get the most out of these functions, we recommend obtaining API keys from:

 - AlphaVantage
 - EODHD (premium subscribers only)
 - Financial Modeling Prep
 - Polygon

+View [this page](https://docs.openbb.co/terminal/guides/advanced/api-keys) for a list of all API sources used across the platform.

 ## How to Use

-The contextual help for the module is activated after the `.` after `openbb.stocks.fa`.
+The contextual help will be activated upon entering ., after, openbb.stocks.fa.
 A brief description below highlights the functions within the `fa` module.

 | Path                              |                                    Description |
 | :---------------------------------|----------------------------------------------: |